 jwksCacheRefreshPolicy

 The json web key set (JWKS) is discovered at an interval from a remote source.
-When keys rotate in the remote source, there might be a delay in the local source picking up those new keys.
-In this case, a user can execute a request with a token that has been signed by a key in the remote JWKS, but the local cache doesn’t have the key yet.
-The request would fail because the key isn’t contained in the local set.
-Since most IdPs publish keys in their remote JWKS before they are used, this is not an issue most of the time.
-However, you can use this policy to define the behavior when a user has a token with a key that is not yet in the local cache.
+When keys rotate in the remote source, there might be a delay before the local source picks up those new keys.
+In this case, a user might execute a request with a token that is signed by a key that is in the remote JWKS, but isn’t in the local cache yet.
+The request fails because the key isn’t contained in the local set.
+Because most IdPs publish key keys in their remote JWKS before they are used, this is typically not an issue.
+However, you can use this policy to define how to handle user tokens that have a key that is not yet in the local cache.

 FieldDescription